Many-body delocalisation as symmetry breaking

 Our models are Floquet spin-1/2 Heisenberg chains with random local fields.
 The evolution operator for integer time $t$ is $W(t) \equiv W^t$, where the Floquet operator $W$ is a $2^L \times 2^L$ unitary matrix with the brickwork structure shown in Fig.~\ref{fig:circuit}(a).
 During a single time step each site $x=0 \ldots (L-1)$ interacts first with one neighbour and then with the other.
 These interactions are described by $4 \times 4$ unitary matrices $U_{x-1,x}$ and $U_{x,x+1}$ with the parametrisation

 Here $A,A',B$ and $B'$ are independent Haar-random $\text{U}(2)$ matrices representing the local fields, $\Sigma$ is the two-site swap operator, and $J$ is the coupling strength.
 Our model has no conserved densities, and does not have time-reversal symmetry.
 Furthermore, all points in the spectrum are statistically equivalent, precluding a mobility edge and removing the need for any unfolding procedure in the analysis of the spectrum.
 For $J=1/2$ our model is dual unitary, falling into the non-interacting class of Refs.~\cite{claeys2020ergodic,bertini2019exact}.
 Here, however, we are concerned only with ${0 \leq J \leq 0.3}$.
 Our model is MBL for $J < J_c$ and ergodic for $J_c < J < 1/2$, with the critical point $J_c \approx 0.07$ \cite{supplementary}.
+We focus on behaviour within each of the two phases and defer consideration of critical properties for future work.

 The SFF is defined by $K(t) = |\text{Tr}W(t)|^2$ [see Fig.~\ref{fig:circuit}(b)], and using the spectral decomposition $W=\sum_n e^{i \theta_n}{|n\rangle \langle n|}$ with $n=1 \ldots 2^L$ we see that $K(t) = \sum_{nm}e^{i (\theta_n -\theta_m)t}$.
 This is the Fourier transform of the two-point correlator of the level density.
 Moreover, $\text{Tr}W(t)$ can be expressed as a sum over closed paths, or many-body orbits, in the space of spin configurations. $K(t)$ is then a sum over pairs of such many-body orbits; we will refer to those coming from $\text{Tr}W(t)$ as forward orbits, and those coming from the conjugate as backward orbits.
 For Floquet systems with local interactions this sum over pairs of forward and backward orbits can be generated by transfer matrices acting in the space direction, as we now discuss.